 Not all the passengers were going from NYC to LA.
 There were multiple stopovers, where passengers would depart, and new passengers who would get onboard.
 This meant I was sitting with different people throughout the ride.
-I was in the coach cabin, with an aisle and 2 seats on each aisle.
+I was in the coach cabin, with an aisle and two seats on each aisle.

 On the first night, there was someone seated beside me, so I slept on my seat.
 While the seat itself was fairly spacious, could recline a fair bit and came with plenty of legroom, it was not as comfortable as sleeping on an actual bed.
 I made the best out of the space given, curling up in my seat, while the person beside me did the same too.